mathieu-celerier/kinova-ball-balancing-rl/docs/getting-started.md

 For W&B-backed launches from `kinova-train-set`:

-- the training-set file stem becomes the W&B project name
+- the training-set file stem becomes the W&B project name with a `YYYYMMDD_HHMMSS` suffix
 - the YAML `runs[].name` becomes the run display name
 - a W&B-compatible run ID is derived from `runs[].name`

+For `kinova-train-run`:

+- `WANDB_PROJECT` is fixed to `kinova_ping_pong`
+- the single-run name becomes the W&B display name
+- the W&B-compatible run ID is still derived from the run name

 Any arguments after `--` are forwarded to the underlying `train` command for every run in the set.
 This is the easiest way to apply a common CLI override such as: